19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) has all of the following characteristics:

-(A) the arrangement is constituted in the form of an entity or as a trust on or after 1 July 2013;
+(A) the arrangement is constituted in the form of an entity, a sub-fund or as a trust on or after 1 July 2013;

+[Act 44 of 2018 wef 14/01/2020]

 (B) under the investment policy of the arrangement, investments are made for the purpose of giving participants in the arrangement the benefit of the results of the investments of the arrangement;